Content - Res - Roads Traffic - Potholes

 This provides Public Works staff the opportunity to investigate areas of most concern and to assign limited resources efficiently.

-When the City receives a pothole claim, its Legal Department will determine whether the Minimum Maintenance Standards for Municipal Highways were met.
-If the City met those standards, the City is not responsible.
+When the City receives a pothole claim, it will determine whether the service level standards were met.